JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 Client <-----ACK------ Server ----②<br>
 Client <-----FIN------ Server ----③<br>
 Client ------ACK-----> Server<br>

+### Server Load Balancing
+* Server Load Balancing (SLB) is a technology that distributes high traffic sites among several servers using a network-based hardware or software-defined appliance.
+* Server Load Balancing (SLB) provides network services and content delivery using a series of load balancing algorithms.
+It prioritizes responses to the specific requests from clients over the network.
+Server load balancing distributes client traffic to servers to ensure consistent, high-performance application delivery.
+* Two main types of load balancing:
+    * Transport-level load balancing is a DNS-based approach which acts independently of the application payload.
+    * Application-level load balancing uses traffic load to make balancing decisions such as with windows server load balancing.
+* HTTP server load balancing is a simple HTTP request/response architecture for HTTP traffic.
+But a TCP load balancer is for applications that do not speak HTTP.
+TCP load balancing can be implemented at layer 4 or at layer 7.
+An HTTP load balancer is a reverse proxy that can perform extra actions on HTTPS traffic.

 ## [Others]
 ### 1. Describe in as much details as possible what happens after we type "www.google.com" into the URL box of browser and hit enter. / What happens when you type a URL in the web browser?